 More from Opinion

-- Droughtlander TV shows: Check out Cursed on Netflix
+- Droughtlander suggestions: Check out Silo on Apple TV+

 Not supporting the saving of the language continue to push for more British control over what was once an independent nation.

 Let me just say that I write this as someone who actually voted to remain in the UK back when Scotland’s independence referendum took place.
 I’m also English married to a Scot.
 My love of the language isn’t even because of Outlander!
 I’m a huge fan of culture and heritage being preserved.
 If Gaelic is allowed to just disappear, it’s like taking a major piece of the Scottish culture away forever.